1805864/CS220-AU-portfolio/index.md

 #### Counsellor at The Early Help Family Support & youth Offending Service            01/2019 - 09/2017       - https://livewellsouthend.com/

 <br>

+##KEY RESPONSIBILITIES & ACHIEVEMENTS
+	Assessing individuals’ needs, situations and support networks to determine their goals in a non-judgmental manner.
+	Providing person-centred counselling to support clients on issues relating to grief, anxiety, trauma, domestic violence, anger, bereavement, stress, depression and abuse.
+	Assisting individuals to adjust to changes and challenges in their lives.
+	Advocating for and helping clients to obtain resources that improve their well-being.
+	Following up with individuals to ensure that their circumstances have improved.
+	Managing time effectively and prioritising workloads appropriately.

 My responsibilies in each role incuded assessing individuals' needs, situations and support networks to determine their goal in a non-judgmental manner.
 Providing perosn-centred counselling to support clients issues rrelating to grief, anxiety, trauma anger stress and more.
 Advocating for and helping clients to obtain resources that imporve their well-being when applicable and managing time effectively and prioritising workload appropriately.